-- A. Definitions.
-For the purpose of Part 2640, Rule 1.15 only, the following terms have the meanings indicated: - 1.
-"Board" means the Mississippi State Board of Medical Licensure. - 2.
-"Physician" means any person licensed to practice medicine or osteopathic medicine in the state of Mississippi as required by Part 2601, Chapter 2. - 3.
-"Physician Assistant" means any person meeting the requirements of licensure in the state of Mississippi as required by Part 2617, Chapter 1. - 4.
-"Licensee" means any person licensed to practice in the State of Mississippi by the Board who has prescriptive authority. - 5.
-"Prescriptive Authority" means the legal authority of a professional licensed to practice in the state of Mississippi who prescribes controlled substances and is registered with the U. S. Drug Enforcement Administration in compliance with Title 21 CFR, Part 1301 Food and Drugs. - 6.
-"Pain Management Medical Practice" means a public or privately owned practice for which more than 30% of the patients are issued on a regular or recurring basis a prescription for opioids, barbiturates, benzodiazepines, carisoprodol, butalbital compounds, or tramadol for the treatment of chronic noncancerous pain.
-Included in this definition is any practice that advertises and/or otherwise holds itself out to provide pain management services.
-Physicians or practices at which the majority of the patients are treated for pain as a result of a terminal illness are also excluded from the definition of pain management practice. - B. The pain management medical practice must have, at all times, a majority ownership (more than 50%) by a physician or group of physicians licensed by the Board, and/or a hospital or health care entity registered with the Secretary of State to do business in the state of Mississippi.
-The physician or physician owners must practice an annual average of at least 20 hours per week within the state of Mississippi. - C. The pain management medical practice must register with the Board unless it meets the exceptions defined above. - D. Each physician owner of a pain management medical practice must meet the requirements set forth below. - E. Each licensee who serves as medical director, manager, or employee or who provides care in a pain management medical practice must meet the requirements set forth below.
+- A. The pain management medical practice must have, at all times, a majority ownership (more than 50%) by a physician or group of physicians licensed by the Board, and/or a hospital or health care entity registered with the Secretary of State to do business in the state of Mississippi.
+The physician or physician owners must practice an annual average of at least 20 hours per week within the state of Mississippi. - B. The pain management medical practice must register with the Board unless it meets the exceptions defined above. - C. Each physician owner of a pain management medical practice must meet the requirements set forth below. - D. Each licensee who serves as medical director, manager, or employee or who provides care in a pain management medical practice must meet the requirements set forth below.

-Application for Initial Registration and Renewal.
-A physician owner of a pain management medical practice must:
+Application for Initial Registration and Renewal - A physician owner of a pain management medical practice must: